VirtualWatershed/virtualwatershed.github.io/source/index.rst

 If you ``print r0``, you will see the actual metadata record which someone has generated and inserted for the data.
+There you can also see the ``downloads`` section of the metadata, which is a list of dictionaries.
+This contains the download link for the data file that the metadata represents.
+Access it like so:

 ::